2018 United States House of Representatives elections in Wisconsin: District 7

 The 7th congressional district is located in northern and western Wisconsin, and is the largest congressional district in the state geographically, covering 20 counties (in whole or part), for a total of 18,787 sq mi.
 The district contains the following counties: Ashland, Barron, Bayfield, Burnett, Chippewa, Clark (partial), Douglas, Iron, Langlade (partial), Lincoln, Marathon, Oneida, Polk, Portage, Price, Rusk, St. Croix, Sawyer, Taylor, Washburn and Wood.
-The district is currently represented by Sean Duffy, a Republican.
-The PVI of the district is R+8.
-Duffy is running for reelection.
+Incumbent Republican Sean Duffy, who had represented the district since 2015, ran for re-election.
+He was re-elected with 62% of the vote in 2016.
+The district had a PVI of R+8.